INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 - To administer the meeting fund of the zebrafish research community.

-- To assist in coordinating and supporting regional meetings and activities.
+- To assist in coordinating and supporting national/regional meetings and activities.

-- To coordinate with regional or specialized societies of zebrafish research.
+- To coordinate with national/regional or specialized societies of zebrafish research.

 - To act as a liaison between the international zebrafish research community and other scientific societies.

-- To promote the international exchange of zebrafish strains and resources to maximize research efforts internationally.
+- To promote the international exchange of zebrafish strains and resources to maximize global research efforts.

-- To promote zebrafish investigators for awards and prizes.
+- To promote zebrafish investigators for awards and prizes recognizing their scientific achievements.

-- To administer the Chi-Bin Chien Memorial Award and fund.
+- To administer IZFS Awards, including the Chi-Bin Chien Memorial Award and fund.

 - To promote educational initiatives, programs, or forums.

-- To promote the generation, maintenance, and advancement of resources valuable to the zebrafish community, including international and regional zebrafish stock centers, the Zebrafish Information network ZFIN, and other centers or resources.
+- To promote the generation, maintenance, and advancement of resources valuable to the zebrafish research community, including international and regional zebrafish stock centers, the Zebrafish Information network (ZFIN), and other centers or resources.

 ARTICLE III: MEMBERSHIP AND DUES

 3.1.
 Members.
-The Corporation has four levels of membership: “Regular Members,” “Student Members,” “Postdoctoral Members” and “Corporate Members.”
+The Corporation has five levels of membership: “Regular Members,” “Student Members,” “Postdoctoral Members”, "Associate Members" and “Corporate Members.”
 The membership of the Corporation shall be composed of those individuals who meet the qualifications of 3.2, agree to support the purposes of the Society, and meet other criteria that the Board may designate from time to time (the “Members”).
+All membership categories shall include the eligibility to serve on committees and task forces as outlined in the committee policy and procedures that may be amended by the Board of Directors from time to time.
+Only Regular Members are eligible to be elected to office (Board of Directors).

 - Regular Member

-Membership is open to all individuals with an interest in zebrafish research or the use of zebrafish in education.
-Regular members pay full membership dues, are eligible to vote, can be elected to office, and receive discounted fees to attend the International Zebrafish Society conferences.
+Membership is open to all individuals with an interest in zebrafish research and/or the use of zebrafish in education.
+Regular members pay full membership dues, are eligible to vote, can be elected to office, and receive discounted fees to attend the International Zebrafish Society Conference.

 - Student Member